ericaLorraineMitchell/express.js-note-taker/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Installation
 Express dependency for application.
-Install package by "npm install" in terminal environment.
+Install package by `npm install` in terminal environment.
+Then run `node server.js` and open `localhost http` in browser.

 ## Mock up & Deploy
 [Visit Heroku site](here)